WoltLab/docs.woltlab.com/pages/migration/wsc-30/migration_wsc-30_templates.md

 ## Comment-System Overhaul

 {% include callout.html content="Unfortunately, there has been a breaking change related to the creation of comments.
-You need to apply the changes below before being able to create new comments." type="error" %}
+You need to apply the changes below before being able to create new comments." type="danger" %}

 ### Adding Comments